ESIPFed/science-on-schema.org/guides/DiscussionVariableMeasured.md

 It would be up to the client to recognize the propertyID identifier, or extract useful information from it representation, to better understand what the PropertyValue actually represents, via its rdfs:label, skos:definition, skos:altLabel, etc.

-## Variables about variables
+## Variables with components
-A variable might be scoped to one of the variables that is in the 'measure' role (see 'Roles that variables can fill', above).
+A variable might be scoped to one of the variables that is in the 'measure' role (see 'Roles that variables can fill', above), or as a Dimension.
 Variables in this role might specify metadata about another variable, or might be components of a structured variable.
 Examples: a 'units' variable that specifies the units of measure for a value in a different variable, or a 'measurement method' variable that specifies how the value in a different variable was determined.
 A example of a variable that has a structured value is a location variable that has latitude, longitude and spatial reference system as component variables.

+In the DataCube model, a measure component might have attributes or dimensions.

 The [so:valueReference](https://schema.org/valueReference) property is described as "A pointer to a secondary value that provides additional information on the original value, e.g. a reference temperature."
 This can be interpreted to include variables providing metadata about other variables, and with a bit of license to include components in a structured variable.
 The so:valueReference range includes so:PropertyValue, so valueReference can be used to describe variables in an attribute role.

-The dataType should be specified as a 'structured value', using the URI "http://qudt.org/schema/qudt/StructuredDatatype"; additional data type values can be used to indicate the specific data structure type.
+The dataType should be specified as one of the sub types of qudt:StructuredDatatype.

+QUTD types to consider:
+ - Composite Data Structure: http://qudt.org/schema/qudt/CompositeDataStructure.
+The Variable value aggregates elements of possibly different types, described using nested [so:valueReference](https://schema.org/valueReference) PropertyValue elements.
+This type would be used to represent values that are JSON or XML type objects, or ordered sequences like Tuples in which each element in the sequence might represent a different conceptual variable.
+ - Multi Dimensional Data Format Type: http://qudt.org/schema/qudt/MultiDimensionalDataFormatType.
+Value is scoped by one or more associated Dimension variables.
+ - Dimensional Data type: http://qudt.org/schema/qudt/DimensionalDatatype.
+Value specifies a physical quantity and unit of measuure is embedded in the value.

 Example describing a structured value:

 ```